kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 .. code-block:: json

    {
-   “3”:”test@example.com”
+      "3":"test@example.com"
    }

 .. note:: To identify the contact we are using their email address, which is also the default key.
-Therefore, we do not have to define a key_id here.
+Therefore, we do not have to
+          define a key_id here.

-For further information about creating and updating a contact in Suite, see Creating/Updating a Contact in the :doc:`technical_reference`.
+For further information about creating and updating a contact in Suite, see :doc:`../../contacts/contact_create` and :doc:`../../contacts/contact_update`.

 2. Trigger the Event